Automattic/pocket-casts-android/.github/pull_request_template.md

 ## Testing Instructions
 1. Begin any podcast episode
 2. Open the miniplayer to expand it
-3. Select the Sleep Timer icon in the icon list
+3. Select the sleep timer icon in the icon list

 ## Screenshots or Screencast
 ![sleep-timer-episodes-screenshot4](https://github.com/DaveHurley7/pocket-casts-android/assets/7275950/6f481c57-8992-41a7-8488-13ccc2f8b371)